teamshares/shoelace/docs/pages/components/radio-button.md

 ---

 :::warning
 **Note:** The component on this page is named `sl-radio-button` but actually implements a UI element more commonly called "segmented control."
 To implement the UI form element more commonly called "radio button," use the [`sl-radio`](/components/radio) component.
-Both `sl-radio` and `sl-radio-button` must be nested within an [`sl-radio-group`](/components/radio-group).
 :::

 ## Examples